sarapple/couch-node-utility/README.md

 #Couch Doc Fixer

-###This package consists of three scripts used to update couch documents based on a filter.
+###This package consists of scripts to run to pull relevant data from documents, filter documents, and update edited documents.

 ###To use